-Many of the countries represented at INLEP have already taken early steps to build their workforces and ‘train the trainers’ through the creation of new nuclear engineering departments at universities, sending graduate and undergraduate students to international universities and forging regional and international partnerships to share experiences.
+Many of the countries represented at INLEP have already taken early steps to build their workforces through the creation of new nuclear engineering departments at universities sending graduate and undergraduate students to international universities and forging regional and international partnerships to share experiences.
 The participants saw INLEP as a valuable addition to their human resource development programs.

 The participants also gave brief presentations on the status of nuclear programs in their respective countries.
 In each case the rationale for the decision to develop nuclear energy was described, and the challenges faced and lessons being learned were debated in lively discussions.

-The second INLEP module will be held in November in Atlanta.
-It will kick off with each of the participants discussing the impact of the accident at the Fukushima Daiichi plant on the planning and implementation of their nuclear energy programs.
-They will also reflect on their roles as leaders of organizations that will build new nuclear energy systems.
-A full program of lectures, case studies, discussions, and visits to local nuclear facilities will follow.
+The participants returned for the second INLEP module in November.
+This time the sessions were held at the Institute for Nuclear Power Operations (INPO) headquarters in Atlanta.
+The program began with the participants discussing the impact of the Fukushima Daiichi accident on the implementation of their nuclear energy programs.
+They also reflected on their roles as leaders of organizations that will build new nuclear energy systems.

 INLEP visited a nuclear component manufacturing facility in New Hampshire where reactor internals for the Summer and Vogtle plants in the US and the Barakah reactors in the UAE are being manufactured.
 INLEP participant Adnan Al Naqi, the Deputy Chief Program Officer of the Emirates Nuclear Energy Corporation, was pleased to witness the production of reactor internals for the APR 1400 reactors at Barakah, a project that he is overseeing.